On the existence of Hamiltonian cycles in hypercubes

 By changing the value of $h$ for all odd integers smaller than $k$ and repeating the extended algorithm $k-k'$ times, we get a Hamiltonian cycle in $C(2,k)$ for all odd positive integers $h \in \{1, 2,\ldots, k-1\}$. \end{proof}

-We can use the aforementioned algorithms to find a Hamiltonian cycle in $C(2,5)$ with associated Euclidean distance $\sqrt{3}$.
+We can use the algorithms mentioned above to find a Hamiltonian cycle in $C(2,5)$ with associated Euclidean distance $\sqrt{3}$.
 In detail, we generate a wazir's tour in $C(2,4)$ by applying the recursive algorithm several times, as shown below.

 Let us start from the closed wazir's tour